-Graduates of this program have made meaningful contributions to their software development groups, both for large-scale and local companies.
+Graduates of this program are prepared to make meaningful contributions to a software development group.
 Typical jobs for graduates might include test, release, or customer support engineers.
-Students may continue on to the bachelor’s degree, which adds a deeper understanding of software development and more technical depth while increasing employment opportunities.
+Students may continue on to the bachelor’s degree, which adds an understanding of software development and significantly more technical depth.

 A student with an Associate of Science in Computer Software Engineering will be able to: